kdha0727/yonsei-big-data/README.md

 ---

-# CSI4104 Big-Data class assignments, in Yonsei University.
+# CSI4104 Big-Data class, in Yonsei University.

 Written by **Dongha Kim**.